satellogic/iquaflow/README.md

 ## Installation

-You can install iquaflow using pip within the main repository folder:
+You can install iquaflow using pip:

 ```
-pip install -e .
+pip install iquaflow
 ```

 Read more complete installation instructions at [our documentation](http://iquaflow.readthedocs.io/).